-In order to understand how to calculate a website’s conversion rate, you should also have a good understanding of leads.
-A lead refers to any person or entity that may want to buy the product or service you’re offering.
-One lead can be better than other leads.
-Essentially, leads are not created equal.
-Therefore, you want to focus more so on the quality of each lead rather than the quantity of leads.
+To understand how to calculate a website’s conversion rate, you should also have a good understanding of leads.
+A lead refers to any person or entity wanting to buy the product or service you’re offering.

 Here is a formula that will make it easier for you to calculate the value of one lead:

 Lead Value = Value of Sale / Number of Leads.